LvDQ/Car-Racing-AI/README.md

 #### Run the training program
-We uploaded a Youtube vedio to show this progress: <https://youtu.be/lPpNMeaECYk>
+`We uploaded a Youtube vedio to show this progress`: <https://youtu.be/lPpNMeaECYk>

 Codes showed here:
 - [train.ipynb](./train.ipynb)